negewonaruto-ui/RYZEN-v2-AI-Aimbot-/README.md

-NOTE: MAKE SURE YOU ARE USING CLOUD GAMING BECAUSE THIS AIMBOT IS DETECTABLE
+NOTE: MAKE SURE YOU ARE USING CLOUD GAMING(GEFORCE OR CLOUD GAMING XBOX) BECAUSE THIS AIMBOT IS DETECTABLE

+IF YOU WAN THE UPDATED VERSION ADD MY DISCORD: reebok1